LADSoft/OrangeC/build.md

 To build the executables the easiest thing to do is install Visual studio 2022.
 Then you can either build the release version from the IDE, or from the command line.

-Before starting a build set the environment variable ORANGEC to the root of the repository (usually c:\orangec)
+Before starting a build set the environment variable ORANGEC to the root of the repository (usually c:\orangec) Note that ORANGEC has to be set to the root of the sources you are trying to build; change it if you have a release version of orangec installed.
+This will also be part of making sure the correct executables are being run.

 You can also add ORANGEC to the path.
 Generally, you might not have to set the variable ORANGEC as the tools create it internally for basic operations, but, some of the make files still rely on it being set.